tonydang11/Small_GPU/CS365_Report.md

 endmodule

-#### 2.2 Fetcher Testbench
-The Fetcher Testbench is used to verify the correct instruction fetching behavior based on the program counter (PC) input.
-The objective of this testbench is to ensure that the fetcher outputs the correct instruction corresponding to each PC value.

-In the testbench, the program counter input is driven with a sequence of increasing values.
-Although the testbench uses a 16-bit PC signal, only the lower bits are connected to the fetcher module, matching the actual design interface.
-This verifies that the fetcher correctly interprets the effective PC width.

-For each applied PC value, the output instruction is monitored and displayed using $display.
-This allows direct observation of the mapping between PC addresses and fetched instructions during simulation.

-By sweeping through all valid PC values within the supported range, the testbench confirms that the fetcher correctly accesses instruction memory and produces stable, deterministic outputs.
-This ensures reliable instruction delivery for subsequent pipeline stages.
 #### 2.3 Decoder Testbench
 The Decoder Testbench verifies the correctness of instruction decoding by ensuring that each field within the instruction word is properly extracted.
 The decoder splits a 16-bit instruction into multiple components, including opcode, destination register, source registers, and immediate value.